jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Here's a funny fact I love to share with everyone, especially people who love or hate new technology.

 The smoothest claims often came via snail mail.
-Usually elderly people with no computer, who filled out ancient paper claim forms, photocopied their invoices and receipts, and got their pictures printed.
+Usually elderly people with no computer, who filled out paper claim forms, photocopied their invoices and receipts, and got their pictures printed.

 Here's why: they always took the time to collect everything I needed to process their claim.

 Most people, of course, love the speed of smartphones.
 Yet speed meant less preparation.
 It wasn't unusual to get 10 emails from a person in one day—each with a single photo, or a question they could've asked in the first message.

 The claims system originated back when people mailed documents and adjusters mainly called to discuss conclusions.
 We bolted new technology onto the system as it arose without rethinking the process.

-So we got the chaos of digital communication layered onto a system designed for paper.
+I'd think when reading these ancient paperforms, "I think we got the chaos of digital communication layered onto a system designed for paper".

 ### Story 13 - Perfect Example